-We hope you enjoy driving these preserved examples of Great Western classics.
+We hope you enjoy driving these Great Western classics.

 All the best, Victory Works

 Click on the links below to see work in progress pictures and read more about the research, detail and passion that we have put into our Train Simulator add-ons.